9 SMART Nutrition Goals for Athletes

 Finally, aim for progress, not perfection.
 If you don’t meet your goal one day, start again the next.

-Take time to recognize your accomplishments, no matter how small.
+Take time to recognize and celebrate your accomplishments, no matter how small.
 Remember, the small changes you make over time accumulate into big results.

 In addition, each goal you accomplish builds your self-confidence and prepares you to tackle your next challenge.